 I interviewed and observed both customers and florists who gave me an insightful wall of information about their needs and frustrations.

-Natalie chooses between products based on their design and environmental sustainability.
+Natalie chooses between the available products based on their design and...

-The quality of the product and the service are the most important factors for Tom.
+The quality of the product is a decisive factor for Tom.

 What does Megan need as a florist.

-Megan is my main persona whose success will decide our success.
+Megan is our florist persona whose success will decide our success.

 Through a comprehensive analysis and synthesis of the insights I found the following repetitive common pains and needs expressed in different forms and I considered them as the core problems.